metafacture/metafacture-documentation/Framework-User-Guide.md

 # Framework User Guide

 > [!NOTE]
->Relevant for JAVA developers.
-For using metafacture without JAVA Code see the [FLUX user guide](/Flux-User-Guide.md).
+>Relevant for Java developers.
+For using metafacture without Java Code see the [FLUX user guide](/Flux-User-Guide.md).

 This page explains how to create a Metafacture objects and how to assemble them to form a processing pipeline.
 We use as an example a simple pipeline containing a Metamorph instance.